Approximations of energy minimization in cell-induced phase transitions of fibrous biomaterials: $\Gamma$-convergence analysis: Introduction

 \emph{The model.\/} We consider the problem of minimizing the total potential energy

-with $\mbu \in H^2(\Omega)^2$ and $\mbu$ satisfies some appropriate boundary conditions, $W+\Phi$ is the strain energy function, $\Phi$ is a function that penalizes the interpenetration of matter and is allowed to grow faster than $W$ as the volume ratio approaches zero, and $\varepsilon >0$ is a fixed real parameter (higher gradient coefficient).
+where the displacement $\mbu \in H^2(\Omega)^2$ and satisfies some appropriate boundary conditions, $W+\Phi$ is the strain energy function, $\Phi$ is a function that penalizes the interpenetration of matter and is allowed to grow faster than $W$ as the volume ratio approaches zero, and $\varepsilon >0$ is a fixed real parameter (higher gradient coefficient).
 The energy involves a non rank-one convex strain-energy function, regularized by a higher order term.
-The penalty term $\Phi $ is important since, although it permits the appearance of phase transitions, it prevents interpenetration from taking place.
-The strain energy function models the bulk response of the collagen matrix, while the higher order term represents a length scale for the thickness of phase transition layers and the emerging two-phase microstructures.
-Specifically, the strain energy function models the mechanical response of the extracellular space (ECM).
-Typical biological tissue is composed of cells surrounded by the extracellular space, which is mainly composed of collagen fibers.
-Cells are attached onto the ECM fibers through proteins known as focal adhesions.
-Through these molecules, cells can detect mechanical alterations to their microenvironment and can deform the surrounding fibers.
-Cells typically deform the matrix by actively contracting.
-These tractions can be high enough to create distinct spatial patterns of densification between cells, forming a tether connecting them, and around the periphery of the cell in the form of hair-like microstructures, \cite{harris1981fibroblast,stopak1982connective,Notbohm2015, grekas2019cells}.
-The theory of nonlinear elasticity for phase transitions has been used to model the mechanical response of the ECM, \cite{grekas2019cells}.
-Individual collagen fibers can sustain tension but buckle and collapse under compression.
-This results in a densification phase transition at a larger continuum scale.
-The phases correspond to low and high density states and their simulation leads to a remarkable agreement with experimental observations of densification microstructures.
-Tethers correspond to areas in the high density phase, and their appearance is due to the fact that the resulting strain energy function $W$ fails to be rank one convex, and essentially equivalent to a multi-well potential.
-This failure of rank-one convexity implies a loss of ellipticity of the Euler-Lagrange PDEs of the corresponding energy functional.
-For a wide class of similar problems it is known that there exist oscillatory minimizing sequences with finer microstructures involving increasing numbers of strain jumps.
-Although similar behaviour is observed in this model, it is interesting to note that the oscillatory behaviour is restricted to the vicinity of each cell, and does not essentially affect the formation of tethers between cells.
-The higher gradient term regularises the corresponding total potential energy, keeping the aforementioned minimizing sequences from having arbitrarily fine structure.
-To the best of our knowledge, the deformations observed in \cite{grekas2019cells} and in the present study are the first examples of minimizing sequences in a multi-well compressible isotropic material. \\
+The penalty term $\Phi $ is important since, although it permits the appearance of phase transitions, it prevents interpenetration of matter from taking place.
+The strain energy function models the bulk response of the collagen ECM, while the higher order term represents a length scale for the thickness of phase transition layers and the emerging two-phase microstructures.
+Specifically, the strain energy function models the mechanical response of the ECM which is a collagen material in the form of a random network of fibers at the microscopic level.
+Biological cells, such as fibroblasts, are embedded in the ECM.
+They are attached onto the ECM fibers through proteins known as focal adhesions.
+Through these molecules, cells can detect mechanical alterations to their microenvironment and can deform the surrounding ECM.
+Cells typically deform the ECM by actively contracting.
+These tractions are observed to create distinct spatial patterns of localized, severe densification in the ECM between cells, forming a tether connecting them, and around the periphery of the cell in the form of hair-like microstructures, \cite{harris1981fibroblast,stopak1982connective,Notbohm2015, Grekas_2021}.
+These microstructures and the associated strain oscillations are strongly reminiscent of fine phase mixtures in the theory of nonlinear elasticity for phase transitions \cite{Ball1987,ball1999compatibility}.
+This similarity was explained in \cite{Grekas_2021} where a model for the strain energy density was obtained via multiscale modelling from the stress-strain behavior of single fibers comprising the bulk ECM material, as summarized below in section \ref{sec:computations}.
+The central physical observation related to instability and phase change \cite{lakes1993microbuckling} is that individual collagen fibers can sustain tension, but buckle and collapse under compression.
+At the microscopic level, this is accounted for as an effective softening behavior in uniaxial compression of fibers in our model.
+The macroscopic behavior is obtained by averaging over a uniform distribution of fiber orientations.
+This results in a strain energy function that loses rank-one convexity, and is essentially equivalent to a multi-well potential corresponding to a densification phase transition at the continuum scale.
+The phases correspond to low- and high-density states and their simulation via energy minimization leads to a remarkable agreement with experimental observations of densification microstructures (an example of an experiment is shown in Figure~\ref{fig:fn3a}; the corresponding simulation is shown in Figure~\ref{fig:fn3b}).
+These microstructures are composed of tethers, or relatively straight bands joining different cells, and hairs, thinner multiple bands emanating radially from each cell and tapering off into the ECM.
+The ECM density within both tethers and hairs can be 3-5 times larger than outside them.